 Cornish designers never grow stale, because they are not trained in a single agenda or in one way of approaching problems.
 They learn design as a way of thinking that can be applied to all the different kinds of practice that are currently converging.
 The Cornish way of thinking about design underlies all aspects of our program's cross-concentrations, and is what makes our education unique.

-Design students begin their study as freshmen in the combined Art, Design, Film + Media Foundation year, which gives them the basic skills they need to excel in Design's three concentrations.
+Design students begin their study as freshmen in Foundations, which gives them the basic skills they need to excel in Design's three concentrations.
 This first year—a year of project-based learning—hones the student’s skills with work featuring topics ranging from designing for social change to imagining future worlds.

-In the sophomore year, the student declares a concentration— either Design: Visual Communications and/or Motion, or Interior Architecture.
+In the sophomore year, the student declares a concentration.
 That’s when important building blocks get into place: digital skills, basic foundational thinking in the concentration’s area of expertise, and the beginnings of critical and systems thinking.

 Junior year is more independent, Students develop individual capabilities and take part in our program’s exceptional internship opportunities.
 Juniors go deeper into what they find most valuable in design, tapping the resources that our department has to offer.